Home | Biology | 20 Examples of Bacteria

 3. Bacillus subtilis

-Bacillus subtilis is a common example of bacteria that is Commonly known as hay bacillus or grass bacillus, B. subtilis is a beneficial bacterium used in agriculture and as a model organism in scientific research.
+Bacillus subtilis is a common example of bacteria, commonly known as hay bacillus or grass bacillus.
+B. subtilis is a beneficial bacterium used in agriculture and as a model organism in scientific research.

 4. Salmonella enterica